TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News Dwayne Johnson will make two more 'Journey to the Center of the Earth' movies Read More Remember Robin Williams with 10 of his greatest movie moments Read More This is what the Ninja Turtles and Shredder ALMOST looked like...
+*   Movie News Featured Movie News Dwayne Johnson may play Shazam or his nemesis Black Adam in an upcoming DC Comics adaptation Read More Joaquin Phoenix, Josh Brolin in 'Inherent Vice'.
+'Star Wars' and 'Mission: Impossible' news and more Read More Will Ferrell is tackling a full-length version of what animated short film?
 Read More Explore More
     *   Family
     *   Summer Movies
     *   Hero Central